rpanchyk/mt5-lit-market-sessions-ind/README.md

 originally developed by Reimfx for [TradingView](https://www.tradingview.com/script/vukoCtAk/).

 ## Contribution
-Feel free to create issue or pull request if any ideas.
+Feel free to create an issue or a pull request if any ideas.